CosmicDNA/touchscreen-stenography-keyboard/README.md

 This is a cross-platform touchscreen stenography keyboard built in React, making it a web-based solution that can run on any device with a touchscreen and a browser (Android, iOS, Windows tablets, etc.).

+> [!TIP]
+> To use this keyboard on a separate device like a tablet, the computer running Plover must be accessible from the internet.
+See the [Advanced Usage: Connecting from the Web](#advanced-usage-connecting-from-the-web) section for detailed instructions on how to set this up.

 The idea is to provide a secure, highly accessible, zero-cost practice tool that people can use anywhere.
 It outputs steno strokes that can be picked up by Plover (via the WebSocket connection).

 ## Deployed Application